 When not traveling or in a homestay, you’ll live in an apartment two blocks from the beach in Byron Bay, a town of 9,000 at Australia’s most easterly point.
 Permaculture education and sustainable farming are popular here, and farmers’ and craft markets are common.
 The region boasts many artists and musicians and has a strong Aboriginal culture.

-Go on a four-day camping trip with Aboriginal elders.
+Go on a five-day camping trip with Aboriginal elders.

 Experience traditional and contemporary Aboriginal cultures, learn hunting and gathering skills, and discover ways to protect the environment.

-Learn about ecopsychology, environmental action, and sustainable futures during interactive, multi-day workshops.
+Learn about ecopsychology, environmental action, and Aboriginal worldviews during interactive, multi-day workshops.

 Learn about environmental psychology during a two-day workshop held at the Forest Haven Meditation Center, located in a quiet and majestic eucalypt forest.
 Discover how Aboriginal peoples view and relate to their environments in a one-day workshop led by a Bundjalung elder.
-Explore the culture, concepts, and language of sustainability in a two-day workshop held in an inspiring and sustainably designed learning space by the beach.
 Gain practical tools to take effective action in a workshop on environmental social change.